mxcube/mxcubeweb/docs/source/dev/deployment.md

 But Poetry's lockfile format is not standardized, its content is specific to Poetry.
 So this file is not immediately usable by other installers and tools.
+For example pip can not understand `poetry.lock` and completely ignores it.
+When running a command like `pip install mxcubeweb` it will NOT choose the versions pinned in `poetry.lock`.

 To circumvent this, one could use a command like `poetry export` to generate a `requirements.txt` file compatible with pip (and some other tools).